 In Missouri: "A nearly $1 million, three-year grant for a history education program for area teachers was announced Monday at Wilson's Creek Battlefield.
 Rep. Roy Blunt, R-Strafford, presented the $983,014 grant to Pam Hedgpeth, superintendent at Republic Public Schools, one of four school districts participating in the program.
 Springfield, Ozark and Nixa are also involved.
 I think classroom teachers make such a difference in getting kids excited about history and politics and American history concepts, said Hedgpeth.
 Good things will come as a result of this money."
 (July 6, 2004)

 In Pennsylvania: "The U.S. Department of Education has awarded a grant of $349,253 to the Indiana Area School District to improve the teaching of American history.
 The Indiana Area School District will collaborate with Indiana University of Pennsylvania, the National Park Service and Soldiers and Sailors Museum of Pittsburgh.
 Indiana teachers will participate in summer seminars, make immersion visits to historic sites and receive intensive training in the use of technology to enhance history education in elementary and secondary classrooms."
-The Indiana Gazette (July 3, 2004)
+(July 3, 2004)

 In Wisconsin: "The U.S. Department of Education has awarded [the Chippewa Falls-based Cooperative Educational Service Agency #10] a grant of nearly $1 million to teach educators how to make history hands-on.
 The money will continue a three-year program, Learning by Doing: Public History in the Classroom, that will give about 50 Wisconsin teachers graduate-level training in teaching American history, said program coordinator Joe Maurer."
 (July 7, 2004)